Summary of Departmental Requirements

 Written Report to the Committee

-Students are required to complete Parts 1-4 of the RAC Report Form (found at www.cmu.edu/bio/resources/forms ) and return it along with their current CV to their respective RAC as well as to the Assistant Department Head for Graduate Affairs at least two days prior to the scheduled meeting.
+Students are required to complete Parts 1-4 of the RAC Report Form (found at www.cmu.edu/bio/resources/forms).
 Students are encouraged to respond in brief, bulleted format, unless otherwise directed.
 Students are expected not to spend more than two hours preparing this document, with the exception of the research progress summary (Question 1 of Part 1).

 Note that this document will NOT become part of a student's permanent record in the departmental office.
-However, the student, advisor, RAC, and the Assistant Department Head for Graduate Affairs may want to save a copy.
+However, the student, advisor, and RAC may want to save a copy.

 A Research Advisory Committee Evaluation form should be filled out after each Research Advisory Committee meeting and submitted to the Biological Sciences Graduate Programs Office.
 Completed forms are kept on file.
 Copies of the form are also available in the Biological Sciences Graduate Programs Office.